 Teaching Rationale And Relationship

-1. Linguistic knowledge and the ability to use language effectively i.e. linguistic skills go hand in hand.
+- Linguistic knowledge and the ability to use language effectively (i.e. linguistic skills) are intrinsically linked.

-3. The integration of linguistic knowledge i.e. vocabulary, grammar, functions, notions and knowledge of the cultures of the Spanish speaking world and the key skills of reading, writing, speaking and listening is appropriately served by the language classes through suitable presentations and plenty of practice through individual, pair and group work.
+- The integration of linguistic knowledge i.e. vocabulary, grammar, functions, notions and knowledge of the cultures in Spanish-speaking countries and the key skills of reading, writing, speaking and listening is appropriately served by the language classes through suitable presentations and plenty of practice through individual, pair and group work.

-4. In common with other foreign languages Spanish requires substantial 'guided autonomous learning' activity which is catered for in the 156 hours of private study.
+- In common with other foreign languages, Spanish requires substantial ’structured guided learning’ and ‘guided independent study’.
 Through this study:

-A) The knowledge introduced and practised in the classes is revised, consolidated and expanded.
+(1) the knowledge introduced and practised in the classes is previewed, revised, consolidated and expanded.

-B) Students are also given opportunities to practice further reading, writing and listening skills.
+(2) students are also given opportunities to practise further reading, writing and listening skills.

-A) Indirectly through self-assessment e.g. through internet and commercially available answer keys.
+(1) indirectly through self-assessment e.g. through internet and commercially available answer keys and

-B) Directly by the teacher e.g. in the writing skills exercises which students carry out on a weekly basis.
+(2) directly by the teacher e.g. in the writing skills exercises which students carry out on a regular basis.